Ophthalmic Medical Assistant

 Students must be certified by the American Heart Association in “Health Care Provider Level” CPR or by the American Red Cross in “CPR for the Professional Rescuer” prior to registering for an OPH course.

 The Ophthalmic Medical Assistant program is in the Medical Careers and Cosmetology Division.
-For more information, first go to the website at cpcc.edu/medicalcareers/ophthalmic-medical-assisting.
-If further assistance is needed, contact the Program Chair at 704.330.2722, ext.
+For more information, visit the Ophthalmic Medical Assistant Program website.
+For further assistance, contact the Program Chair at 704.330.2722, ext.
 3444.

 |General Education Requirements|